BZFlag-Dev/bzflag.org/_documentation/user/flags/agility.md

 ## Tactics

 With an increased agility, tanks holding the flag will be able to move further away from their pursuer or will be able to turn faster increasing a tank's ability to dodge an incoming bullet.
-Because the affects of agility are only active for `_agilityTimeWindow` seconds, players will often choose to let their tanks come to a full stop after the agility has worn off and immediately accelerate after to use the agility repeatedly.
+Because the effects of agility are only active for `_agilityTimeWindow` seconds, players will often choose to let their tanks come to a full stop after the agility has worn off and immediately accelerate after to use the agility repeatedly.
 Using agility to jump as soon as a tank has started accelerating will allow it to jump further for quicker getaways.

 ## Server Settings